ozcodex/siritie/doc/ideas.md

 - make carpentry bench cheaper (one iron ingot and any log)
 - add sundial and disable the message of is the X day of the Season Y
 - make the composter able to produce worms and worms eggs but with a low chance
+- make the input of the container smaller and the output bigger
+- create the hummus item, and make it being produced my the composter
+- add more blessings and curses with effects to the health
+- add more behaivor driven traits
+- make meats and cooked food compostable

+done:

+bring back the weaving frame and the chopping block apply and improve the idol worshipping, now with blessings and curses add religion traits new working spot for all the pottery remove the spear fix an error in the code of glow worm remove rings add a file loader to better organization and standarization of the code